Incommensurable magnitudes. Evolution of the real numbers.

 INCOMMENSURABLE MAGNITUDES

-HERE AGAIN IS THE THEOREM of the previous Topic:
+HERE AGAIN IS THE THEOREM of the previous Lesson:

-Straight lines will have a common measure -- they will have the same ratio as natural numbers -- if and only if the squares on them have the same ratio as square numbers.
+Two straight lines will have a common measure -- they will have the same ratio as two natural numbers -- if and only if the squares on them have the same ratio as two square numbers.

 (Euclid, X. 9)